Is There a “Natural” Remedy for Festoons and Malar Mounds?

 Patients often ask me if there is a non-medical, “natural” remedy for malar bags and eyelid Festoons.
 To answer this question, we need to first understand what the underlying causes are of malar bags and eyelid Festoons.

-“Malar Mounds” and “Festoons” are terms used to describe skin folds, edema of the lower eyelid and swelling on the check which form as a results of sun damage and underlying forces under the skin caused by contrasting muscle action.
+They form as a result of sun damage and underlying forces under the skin caused by contrasting muscle action.

 While some people have an family genetic predisposition to Malar Mounds and eyelid Festoons, most people develop them as a result of sun damage to the fragile skin in the lower eyelid and cheek region.
 We often don’t appreciate how the sun, in small doses over our lifetime, affects our skin in general and the eyelid and cheek region specifically.